 Early on, I realized information regarding appropriate drug dosing in medically complex or critically ill children was lacking.
-So, my research explores how to personalize the dosing of antibiotics and other medications in critically ill patients and in those patients with complex diseases.
+So, my research explores how to personalize the dosing of antibiotics and other medications in critically ill patients and patients with complex diseases.

-I focus on pharmacokinetics and pharmacodynamics of antibiotics, specifically beta-lactams, in critically ill children.
+I focus on the pharmacokinetics and pharmacodynamics of antibiotics, specifically beta-lactams, in critically ill children.
 Additionally, I strive to better understand the timely transition of intravenous to enteral antibiotics in hospitalized children.
 Today, my clinical work informs my research so that any newly discovered information can impact my patient’s care.